makhaller/MulensModel_Crash_Course/README.md

 Introduces the initial setup process:

-installing MulensModel;
+- Installing MulensModel;

-importing the package;
+- Importing the package;

-checking the installed version;
+- Checking the installed version;

-creating a basic point-source, point-lens model;
+- Creating a basic point-source, point-lens model;

-plotting a theoretical microlensing light curve.
+- Plotting a theoretical microlensing light curve.

 2) MulensModel_Real_Data_Crash_Course.ipynb

 Uses real microlensing observations to demonstrate:

-Loading and inspecting telescope data with MulensData.
+- Loading and inspecting telescope data with MulensData.

-Fitting a point-source, point-lens model with SciPy.
+- Fitting a point-source, point-lens model with SciPy.

-Comparing a one-lens model with a star-plus-planet binary-lens model.
+- Comparing a one-lens model with a star-plus-planet binary-lens model.

-Combining data from several telescopes and examining finite-source effects.
+- Combining data from several telescopes and examining finite-source effects.

-Comparing models with and without annual microlensing parallax.
+- Comparing models with and without annual microlensing parallax.

 The notebook also introduces the main MulensModel objects: